curto2/mckernel/README.md

 </p>

-J. de Curtò, I. de Zarzà, Hong Yan, Carlos T. Calafate (2022) On the applicability of the Hadamard as an input modulator for problems of classification [Source Code]. https://doi.org/10.24433/CO.3851581.v1
+J. de Curtò, I. de Zarzà, Hong Yan, Carlos T. Calafate.
+On the applicability of the Hadamard as an input modulator for problems of classification.
+Software Impacts.
+2022. https://doi.org/10.24433/CO.3851581.v1

 --------------------------------------------------------
 Change Log